 If you’re not already convinced that resource management is critical to your team’s success, let’s dig a little deeper.
 Check out these advantages you don’t want to miss out on:

-When you have a pulse on what your team is working on, you can best allocate resources for new projects that pop up.
-Maintaining a resource management plan from a central source of truth gives you an insider’s look and allows you to make changes as needed to prevent overallocation and maximize your team’s efficacy.
+When you have a pulse on what your team is working on, you can best assign resources for new projects that pop up.
+Maintaining a resource management plan from a central source of truth gives you an insider’s look.
+You can make changes to your resource management plan to prevent overwork and maximize your team’s efficacy.
 This high-level overview helps you connect the dots from resource to individual task to project timeline and decide if someone’s workload is too heavy or light.
 This is your opportunity to spot potential problems up front.

 Being transparent with your team ensures that no one is in the dark.
 This is important because when everyone knows who’s doing what by when, confusion decreases and team members have clarity around their responsibilities.
 They can see how their part of the project fits into the overall vision for the team or the company.
 And when a team works well together, projects automatically run better—plus they’re more fun to work on!